kimo1283/Hello-world/README.md

 # Hello-world
 Github virgin
 Learning all about data science.
+I'm interested to know what this learning process was like for you.